 Hydrate

 My thoughts on moisturizers is use what feels good to your face and meets your level of hydration needs and finish goals.
 If you want a plump, dewy finish, look for hyaluronic acid (super hygroscopic) in the ingredient list.
 Otherwise, things like ceramides and squalane are also good to have on the list.
 If I had to designate dollars to each of these categories, I think I would spend the least on moisturizers.
 I haven’t found magical differences between CeraVe ($1/oz) vs LaMer ($190/oz) tbh.
 A general rule-of-thumb is heavier creams at night, SPF containing lighter moisturizers for the day (see below “Prevent”).
+Don’t spend your whole budget here.
+Look for something simple and fragrance-free.

-Lightweight: $14 Daily Moisturizing Lotion by CeraVe
+Lightweight budget: $14 Daily Moisturizing Lotion by CeraVe

-Heavyweight: $15 Moisturizing Cream by CeraVe
+Heavyweight budget: $15 Moisturizing Cream by CeraVe

 Elias’s current (super duty): $19 (1.7oz) Skin Renewing Night Cream by CeraVe